nietras/CNTK/BUILD-Windows.md

 Most of Debug configuration now builds again.

-# CUDA 11.? - Modifications to support Ada Lovelace 40-series GPUs
+# CUDA 11.8 - Modifications to support Ada Lovelace 40-series GPUs

+## Modifications
  * Try using Visual Studio 2022 to build CNTK as of 11.4 first
  * Install MSVC++ v141 x86/x64 build tools via Visual Studio Installer
  * Appears CUDA 11.4 is not integrated with VS 2022 as `CUDA 11.4.props` are missing.